 CLEP (College Level Examination Program) credits are accepted as transfer credits.
 Any student can take a CLEP examination and have the results sent to the Registrar's Office (just like transfer credits).
 The results are evaluated by the Department of Foreign Literature & Languages and credit will be granted according to the scores.

 Proof of Proficiency.
 If a student is proficient in a language that is not taught at the University of Massachusetts Dartmouth, the burden of proof of proficiency falls upon the student.
 A letter, on letterhead, from a business/ clergyperson/ faculty member/ member of the community may or may not be accepted as proof of proficiency; the letter should contain the student's name, student ID number and a contact number for the community member.
 This document becomes a permanent record in the Department of Foreign Literature and Languages and is kept there until the student graduates.

 ASL (American Sign Language).
 Completion of American Sign Language certification at the intermediate (202) level will satisfy the language requirement for all candidates for the Bachelor of Arts degree, including returning students and transfer students from other institutions of higher education.
 Academic credits will be awarded for American Sign Language courses, provided they are taken at a regionally accredited institution of higher learning.
 If the student has completed the sequence of American Sign Language courses, the student will receive up to 12 transfer credits in the equivalent of foreign language elective credit at the corresponding level.

 Passing the American Sign Language Proficiency Interview (ASLPI).
-Documentation of a passing score is required and the student will receive six credits by exam.
+Documentation of a passing score is required, in which case, the student will receive six credits.